Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 |Please run 'Connect-AzAccount' to set up account.|No account is currently logged into Azure PowerShell.|<ul><li>Login to Azure PowerShell using the `Connect-AzAccount` command.
 More instructions for authenticating Azure PowerShell can be found [here](https://learn.microsoft.com/powershell/azure/authenticate-azureps)</li><li>Validate that Azure PowerShell can obtain tokens.
 See [below](#verify-azure-powershell-can-obtain-tokens) for instructions.</li></ul>|

 #### __Verify Azure PowerShell can obtain tokens__
 You can manually verify that Azure PowerShell is properly authenticated, and can obtain tokens.
-First use the `Get-AzContext` command to verify the account which is currently logged in to the Azure CLI.
+First, use the `Get-AzContext` command to verify the account which is currently logged in to the Azure CLI.

 ```
 PS C:\> Get-AzContext